-The effect of dose-rate shall be included via irradiation by electrons that have energy sufficient to pass right through the sample
+In cases in which the effect of dose-rate and dose is determined by test, it shall be performed via irradiation by electrons that have energy sufficient to pass right through the sample.

 ECSS-E-ST-20-06_0070040

 A mono-energetic spectrum with energy from 20 keV to 40 keV shall be used to deliver the surface charging current.